trinodb/trino/docs/src/main/sphinx/appendix/from-hive.rst

 Migrating from Hive
 ===================

-Trino uses ANSI SQL syntax and semantics, whereas Hive uses an SQL-like language called HiveQL which is loosely modeled after MySQL (which itself has many differences from ANSI SQL).
+Trino uses ANSI SQL syntax and semantics, whereas Hive uses a language similar to SQL called HiveQL which is loosely modeled after MySQL (which itself has many differences from ANSI SQL).

 Use subscript for accessing a dynamic index of an array instead of a udf
 ------------------------------------------------------------------------